Serialcomms/Serial-Ports-in-VBA6-legacy-for-2022/README.md

 </p>
 </details>

-The legacy of serial comms means that many existing VBA solutions are now time-expired with links to defunct web sites etc.
+The legacy of serial comms means that many online solution searches are now time-expired with links to defunct web sites etc.

 New functions here are a fresh start for 2022 and are based largely on Microsoft's Win32 API calls and documentation.